axelarnetwork/axelar-local-dev/README.md

 ## Examples

-See [axelar-local-gmp-examples repo](https://github.com/axelarnetwork/axelar-local-gmp-examples/) for example use of this local development environment.
+See [axelar-examples repo](https://github.com/axelarnetwork/axelar-examples/) for example use of this local development environment.

 ## Simple use